SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 28. What do you mean by linear time base generators/

-Circuits provide an output waveform which exhibits a linear variation of voltage
+Circuits provide an output waveform which exhibits a

 with time are called linear time base generators.